fpiernas/HPC/README.md

   t: brighness of a pixel [0,255]

-  rho_s: color saturation [0,140] (0 gives grayscale values, 140 is the most saturated color and the recommended value)
+  rho_max: color saturation [0,140] (0 gives grayscale values, 140 is the most saturated color and the recommended value)

 **Example**
 Pseudocolor of a Hard Disk Drive radiography using different thresholds.